Zostera marina: Human uses

 People have long used this plant species as roof thatching in some areas.
+On Læsø in Denmark, a tradition of using eelgrass as roof material is recognised by being included on the Tentative List of World Heritage Sites since 2023.
 It has been used as fertilizer and cattle fodder in Norway for centuries.
 It has also been dried and used as stuffing for mattresses and furniture.
 The Seri hunter gatherers of Mexico eat eelgrass grains after toasting them and grinding into a paste.

 Ángel León, a Spanish chef, has planted meadows of Z. marina (described as "sea rice") in the Bay of Cádiz in order to harvest the grains.
 The texture is described as between rice and quinoa, but with a more saline flavour.
 It is gluten-free and high in fibre.